Affect measures: Overview of affect measures

 One categorization of affect measures is based on whether the measure focuses on transitory state or relatively stable trait dimension.
 The instructions of measures provide different timeframes to examine the continuum from state to trait.
 For example, the question framed as "In your daily life, how often do you feel...?" is measuring an enduring trait, while the question "How do you feel right now at this very moment?" is a measure for emotional states.

 Another way to categorize the measures is to differentiate between distinct-states approach and dimensional approach.
 Examples of measures using distinct-states approach include theProfile of Mood States (POMS2), and the State-Trait Anxiety Inventory.
-Dimensional approach adopts the psychological constructionist tradition, but has been criticized for assuming the “emotions can be reduced to pleasant and unpleasant states or that affect alone provides a sufficient explanation for emotion”.
-Examples of the dimensional approach measures include the Positive and Negative Affect Schedule (PANAS) and the Self-Assessment Manikin.
+Dimensional approach adopts the psychological constructionist tradition, but has been criticized for assuming the "emotions can be reduced to pleasant and unpleasant states or that affect alone provides a sufficient explanation for emotion".
+Examples of the dimensional approach measures include the Positive and Negative Affect Schedule (PANAS) and the Self-Assessment Manikin (SAM).

 A three-step process is proposed for choosing an affective measure.
 Firstly, consider what the specific construct it is that you want to measure.
 Secondly, choosing the theoretical framework in accordance with the construct.
 Lastly, evaluate the psychometric feature of the measures available (e.g. reliability, validity, etc.).

 Measures of general affect

 Affective Slider

-The Affective Slider is an empirically-validated digital scale for the self-assessment of affect composed of two slider controls that measure basic emotions in terms of pleasure and arousal, which constitute a bidimensional emotional space called core affect, that can be used to map more complex conscious emotional states.
+The Affective Slider is an empirically validated digital scale for the self-assessment of affect composed of two slider controls that measure basic emotions in terms of pleasure and arousal, which constitute a bidimensional emotional space called core affect, that can be used to map more complex conscious emotional states.